MyElectricalData/myelectricaldata_import/README.md

 **Sometimes it takes several days for Enedis to activate the collection.**

 **Activation is only valid for 1 year.**

+#### 2sde Step - Enedis Gateway

+- Go to [Enedis Gateway](https://enedisgateway.tech/) and clic on "*Faire la demande de consentement*"
+- Approuve your concentment
+- At the end, your are redirect to [Enedis Gateway](https://enedisgateway.tech/) and you can found your access_token and curl test command.

+**WARNING, The enedis website has some issues with chrome / chromium based browsers.
+The easiest way is to use Firefox in the consent process**

 ## Enedis Gateway limit